Youth Birding Competition

 When is it?

-The 2014 event is April 25-26.
+The 2015 event is scheduled for April 25-26.
 Teams will use as much or as little of this 24-hour period as they like, as long as they cross the finish line and turn in their list by 5 p.m.
-Registration is open, and the deadline to register is March 31.
+Registration will open in late 2014.
+(The usual deadline to register is March 31.)

 Where is it?